dbos-inc/dbos-docs/docs/api-reference/decorators.md

 }
 ```

-The first argument to a handler function must be an `OperonContext`, but may more specifically be a `HandlerContext` (TODO - reference), which contains more details about the incoming request, and provides the ability to invoke workflows and transactions.
+The first argument to a handler function must be an [`OperonContext`](contexts.md#handlercontext), but may more specifically be a [`HandlerContext`](contexts.md#handlercontext), which contains more details about the incoming request, and provides the ability to invoke workflows and transactions.

 The `@GetApi` decorator can be combined with `@OperonTransaction` or `@OperonWorkflow` to invoke transactions and workflows.